Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/ios-swift/index.md

 !!!warning "Objective-C Not Supported"
     Please note that the latest iOS SDK is NOT compatible with Objective-C projects.
 Use the [maintenance iOS SDK](/data/sdks/ios) if your project requires compatibility with Objective-C.

-!!!warning "Some Features Not Yet Available"
-    For customers beginning with Amplitude Experiment, please note that this SDK does not support the [Amplitude Experiment integration](https://www.docs.developers.amplitude.com/experiment/sdks/ios-sdk/#initialize).

 --8<-- "includes/sdk-ios/apple-deprecate-carrier.md"

 /*cspell:disable*/